simod/geonode_formhub/README.rst

 In order to be Formhub compliant the layer must be on postgis (GeoNode's DB_DATASTORE=True) and must be a POINT layer.

-Create and upload a form that match the layer in GeoNode with the same fields plus if a coordinate field and an image field (refer to the Formhub guide for this https://formhub.org/syntax/).
+Create and upload a form that match the layer name in GeoNode with the same fields plus a coordinate field and an image field (refer to the Formhub guide for this https://formhub.org/syntax/).

-In the Form page set a rest service to http://localhost:8001/formhub/save
+In the Form page set a rest service as JSON post to http://localhost:8001/formhub/save

-In ODK set the address to http://192.168.2.1/youruser
+On your mobile, in ODK set the address to http://192.168.2.1/youruser

 Start submitting.